Sit Investment Associates Inc. Sells 12,100 Shares of NIKE, Inc. (NYSE:NKE)

-Sit Investment Associates Inc. lessened its holdings in NIKE, Inc. (NYSE:NKE) by 12.9% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 82,054 shares of the footwear maker’s stock after selling 12,100 shares during the quarter.
+Sit Investment Associates Inc. cut its stake in NIKE, Inc. (NYSE:NKE) by 12.9% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 82,054 shares of the footwear maker’s stock after selling 12,100 shares during the quarter.
 Sit Investment Associates Inc.’s holdings in NIKE were worth $11,917,000 as of its most recent SEC filing.

-Other hedge funds have also made changes to their positions in the company.
-IndexIQ Advisors LLC lifted its position in shares of NIKE by 3.3% in the third quarter.
-IndexIQ Advisors LLC now owns 24,005 shares of the footwear maker’s stock worth $3,487,000 after purchasing an additional 759 shares in the last quarter.
-Ballentine Partners LLC lifted its position in shares of NIKE by 6.4% in the second quarter.
-Ballentine Partners LLC now owns 22,322 shares of the footwear maker’s stock worth $3,448,000 after purchasing an additional 1,349 shares in the last quarter.
-Compagnie Lombard Odier SCmA lifted its position in shares of NIKE by 11.5% in the third quarter.
-Compagnie Lombard Odier SCmA now owns 105,307 shares of the footwear maker’s stock worth $15,295,000 after purchasing an additional 10,859 shares in the last quarter.
-Teacher Retirement System of Texas lifted its position in shares of NIKE by 61.5% in the third quarter.
-Teacher Retirement System of Texas now owns 513,574 shares of the footwear maker’s stock worth $74,586,000 after purchasing an additional 195,635 shares in the last quarter.
-Finally, Kestra Advisory Services LLC raised its position in NIKE by 3.6% during the third quarter.
-Kestra Advisory Services LLC now owns 88,744 shares of the footwear maker’s stock worth $12,888,000 after acquiring an additional 3,065 shares in the last quarter.
-64.17% of the stock is currently owned by institutional investors and hedge funds.
+Several other institutional investors and hedge funds also recently modified their holdings of the company.
+Mcdonald Partners LLC raised its position in shares of NIKE by 0.7% in the third quarter.
+Mcdonald Partners LLC now owns 8,989 shares of the footwear maker’s stock valued at $1,305,000 after purchasing an additional 61 shares during the period.
+Grove Bank & Trust raised its position in shares of NIKE by 0.4% in the third quarter.
+Grove Bank & Trust now owns 15,314 shares of the footwear maker’s stock valued at $2,224,000 after purchasing an additional 64 shares during the period.
+IRON Financial LLC raised its position in shares of NIKE by 4.0% in the third quarter.
+IRON Financial LLC now owns 1,674 shares of the footwear maker’s stock valued at $243,000 after purchasing an additional 64 shares during the period.
+Wealth Dimensions Group Ltd. raised its position in shares of NIKE by 3.7% in the second quarter.
+Wealth Dimensions Group Ltd. now owns 1,872 shares of the footwear maker’s stock valued at $289,000 after purchasing an additional 66 shares during the period.
+Finally, Prestige Wealth Management Group LLC raised its position in shares of NIKE by 3.5% in the second quarter.
+Prestige Wealth Management Group LLC now owns 1,960 shares of the footwear maker’s stock valued at $303,000 after purchasing an additional 66 shares during the period.
+64.17% of the stock is currently owned by institutional investors.

-Several analysts have issued reports on the stock.
-Wedbush assumed coverage on shares of NIKE in a research report on Monday, October 4th.
-They set an “outperform” rating and a $170.00 price target on the stock.
-Deutsche Bank Aktiengesellschaft upped their price target on shares of NIKE from $166.00 to $199.00 and gave the stock a “buy” rating in a research report on Tuesday, December 14th.
-Telsey Advisory Group upped their price target on shares of NIKE from $176.00 to $190.00 and gave the stock an “outperform” rating in a research report on Thursday, December 16th.
-Wells Fargo & Company raised shares of NIKE from an “equal weight” rating to an “overweight” rating and set a $175.00 price target on the stock in a research report on Tuesday.
-Finally, Seaport Res Ptn reaffirmed a “buy” rating on shares of NIKE in a research report on Tuesday, January 18th.
-One investment analyst has rated the stock with a sell rating, six have given a hold rating and twenty-five have assigned a buy rating to the stock.
-Based on data from MarketBeat, the company currently has an average rating of “Buy” and a consensus price target of $180.31.

-NIKE (NYSE:NKE) last announced its quarterly earnings data on Monday, December 20th.
-The footwear maker reported $0.83 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.63 by $0.20.
-The firm had revenue of $11.40 billion for the quarter, compared to the consensus estimate of $11.25 billion.
-NIKE had a net margin of 13.32% and a return on equity of 45.73%.
-The business’s revenue for the quarter was up 1.4% on a year-over-year basis.
-During the same period in the prior year, the company posted $0.78 earnings per share.
-On average, sell-side analysts expect that NIKE, Inc. will post 3.69 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, December 28th.
-Shareholders of record on Monday, December 6th were paid a dividend of $0.305 per share.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, December 28th.
+Investors of record on Monday, December 6th were issued a $0.305 dividend.
 This represents a $1.22 dividend on an annualized basis and a yield of 0.83%.
-This is an increase from NIKE’s previous quarterly dividend of $0.28.
 The ex-dividend date of this dividend was Friday, December 3rd.
-NIKE’s dividend payout ratio is presently 31.94%.
+This is a positive change from NIKE’s previous quarterly dividend of $0.28.
+NIKE’s dividend payout ratio (DPR) is 31.94%.

-In other news, Director Peter B. Henry sold 1,787 shares of the stock in a transaction dated Wednesday, December 22nd.
-The shares were sold at an average price of $167.97, for a total value of $300,162.39.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CAO Hilary K. Krane sold 10,750 shares of the stock in a transaction dated Wednesday, December 15th.
-The stock was sold at an average price of $165.00, for a total transaction of $1,773,750.00.
+In related news, CAO Hilary K. Krane sold 10,750 shares of the firm’s stock in a transaction that occurred on Monday, November 15th.
+The shares were sold at an average price of $169.70, for a total value of $1,824,275.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Peter B. Henry sold 1,787 shares of the firm’s stock in a transaction that occurred on Wednesday, December 22nd.
+The stock was sold at an average price of $167.97, for a total transaction of $300,162.39.
 The disclosure for this sale can be found here.
-Insiders have sold 135,376 shares of company stock worth $22,705,317 over the last quarter.
-Corporate insiders own 3.70% of the company’s stock.
+In the last quarter, insiders sold 135,376 shares of company stock valued at $22,705,317.
+3.70% of the stock is owned by company insiders.

+Several equities analysts recently commented on the stock.
+Wedbush assumed coverage on shares of NIKE in a research note on Monday, October 4th.
+They issued an “outperform” rating and a $170.00 price target on the stock.
+JPMorgan Chase & Co. set a $185.00 price target on shares of NIKE in a research note on Wednesday, December 29th.
+The Goldman Sachs Group set a $172.00 price target on shares of NIKE and gave the company a “buy” rating in a research note on Monday, December 6th.
+Morgan Stanley decreased their price target on shares of NIKE from $206.00 to $202.00 and set an “overweight” rating on the stock in a research note on Tuesday, December 21st.
+Finally, Truist Financial assumed coverage on shares of NIKE in a research note on Thursday, December 16th.
+They issued a “buy” rating and a $190.00 price target on the stock.
+One research analyst has rated the stock with a sell rating, six have given a hold rating and twenty-five have issued a buy rating to the company’s stock.
+According to MarketBeat, NIKE presently has a consensus rating of “Buy” and an average target price of $180.31.

 NIKE Company Profile